Master of the World (novel)

 Master of the World (Maître du monde), published in 1904, is one of the last novels by French pioneer science fiction writer, Jules Verne.
 At the time Verne wrote the novel, his health was failing.
 Master of the World is a "black novel," filled with foreboding and fear of the rise of tyrants such as the novel's villain, Robur, and totalitarianism.
+Master of the World contains a number of scientific ideas, current to Verne's time, which are now widely known to be errors.
+For example, traveling at high speed does not reduce a vehicle's weight.